How to Manage Your List of Possible Colleges

 - Injury – Some schools might pull their offers if you are injured, others might not.
 The truth is, you don’t know how a school will react to an injury, so you need to have options.

 These are usually the first schools you think of when asked “where do you want to go to college?’
 These can be the big name DI sports teams or elite academic intuitions.
 For one reason or another (athletics, academics or cost) you are going to need some luck for this school to work for you.
 That doesn’t mean you sit back and hope an opportunity comes, but that you understand what our chances are at these schools and what you need to do to give yourself the best opportunity.
 Common reasons a school is placed in the “dream” category:

 - You are on the edge of qualifying academically

 - You don’t project to that level athletically (more on that here)

 - You will need an unusually big scholarship to be able to afford the school

 The goal of having dream, likely and safety schools is to ensure you have options as a recruit.
 It’s not easy to find 5-10 interested schools by your senior year, but it is even harder if you are only contacting schools you have a hard time qualifying for.
 Don’t just consider schools based on division level.
 You are using sports to get an education and help pay for school.
 Playing DI sports can be great, but many times the education and scholarships are better at other division levels.

-If you are having a difficult time getting started, use our school search tool to begin making your list.
+If you are having a difficult time getting started, get more info on what you should look for in a potential college.
 Once you are emailing coaches and getting feedback, organize those schools into a list using the rules described above.
 If you have more questions, contact us via email (email@example.com).